 moviegoers over the age of 21.
 Juggling sporadic work on stage and TV with a well-publicized

-first marriage, Field set about shedding her "perky" image in order to get more substantial
+first marriage, Sally set about shedding her "perky" image in order to get more substantial

 parts.
 Good as she was as a reformed junkie in the 1970 TV movie Maybe I'll Come Home in the

-Spring, by 1972 Field was mired again in sitcom hell with the short-lived weekly The Girl
+Spring, by 1972 Sally was mired again in the world of sitcoms with the short-lived weekly The Girl

 With Something Extra.